 The anniversary of Wholesome Yum starting was August 10th.
 The funny thing is, this is my second time celebrating (I made easy no-bake key lime pie for the first anniversary) and I have just now noticed that I began this blog on my cousin’s birthday.
 Not sure how that happened.
 Fortunately, it’s the blog’s birthday that I keep forgetting, not hers. 😉

-The combination of sour cream and lemon juice worked perfectly to create that tangy ranch flavor.
+The key is a combination of sour cream and lemon juice to create the same tangy ranch flavor.
 And, we pretty much always have mayonnaise, sour cream, lemon juice, and dried herbs in our kitchen.
 I’ll bet you do, too!

-Stay tuned for a low carb chicken bacon ranch casserole coming up later this week.
+Stay tuned for a low carb chicken bacon ranch casserole coming up later this week (that was updated with a link!).
 In the meantime, you can’t go wrong with this low carb keto ranch dressing in a big ole’ salad.

 Low Carb Keto Ranch Dressing Recipe (Quick & Easy):